Surigao City: Economy

 Surigao City underwent rapid economic growth that spanned nearly two decades beginning in the late 1960s.
 Pacific Cement (PACEMCO) started commercial operations manufacturing Portland cement and the Canadian-owned company Marinduque Mining and Industrial Corporation (MMIC) also started extracting nickel and iron ore in Nonoc Island.
 This was a boon to the city as it generated commerce to meet increasing demand for goods and services.
 Towards the late 1970s, Surigao attained first class status.
 The rest of the province also saw increased mining operations, primarily extracting gold and copper.
 The city became the nexus of mining activity in the entire Northern Mindanao (Region X), at the time among Philippines' largest regions encompassing nearly half of Mindanao Island.
 Philippines' Bureau of Mines and Geosciences moved its regional headquarters in the city at Km.
 1.

-In 1983, MMIC ended commercial operations due to financial losses and heavy debt as a result of plummeting prices of nickel and high operating costs.
-Copra processing plant Surigao Coconut Development Corp.
-(SUCODECO) in Lipata also shut down.
-Surigao's weakened economy was further affected when typhoon Nitang (internationally codename Typhoon Ike) struck the city in September 1984.
-Seventy percent of the buildings and infrastructure were destroyed.
-Commercial activities declined, relying on basic services, small-scale industries, agriculture and fishing.
+In 1983, MMIC ceased commercial operations due to financial losses and heavy debt as a result of plummeting prices of nickel and high operating costs.
+Copra prices similarly fell and made copra processing unsustainable for the Surigao Coconut Development Corp.
+(SUCODECO) plant to stay open in Lipata.
+As though the closure of these two plants was not enough, typhoon Nitang (internationally codename Typhoon Ike) further damaged the economy, destroying seventy percent of the buildings and infrastructure when it struck Surigao in 1984.
+It took almost a decade for the city's economy to recover fully, as it relied on basic services, small-scale industries, agriculture and fishing.

-From the mid 80s towards the end of the 21st century, the rapid devaluation of the Philippine peso slowed Surigao's growth, as the city's economic woes mirrored with the rest of the nation.

-Since the turn of the 21st century, the city saw improvement of its key macroeconomic indicators.
+At the turn of the 21st century, the city saw improvement of its key macroeconomic indicators, partly benefiting from the booming tourism in the province, primarily in Siargao, and the prospect of new large-scale mining investments in Claver.